Marcel-aka-Satum/ProgrammingProjectDatabases/readme.md

 Through this 'Statistics' panel, we aim to provide you with a clear understanding of the engagement and expansive content offering on our platform.

-With all these features at your disposal, we invite you to explore, engage and enjoy the world of news on our aggregator site.
+With all these features at your disposal, we invite you to explore, engage and enjoy the world of news on our news aggregator site.

 ### Technologies
 The following technologies are used for the project: